 Afterschool Data Collection and Evaluation

 MASN coordinates a variety of data collection and evaluation services for afterschool programs.
-Although the framework was designed for 21st CCLC and School Age Community (SAC) grantees, the St. Louis Mental Health Board has utilized the system for its Afterschool for All Partnership sites, and the tools can be used for individual sites.
+Although the framework was designed for 21st CCLC and School Age Community (SAC) grantees, the framework has been used with the St. Louis Mental Health Board’s Afterschool for All Partnership sites.
+The data collection and quality improvement tools can be used for individual sites.

 In 2012, MASN contracted with Dr. Wayne Mayfield at the Office of Social and Economic Data Analysis (OSEDA) to develop an evaluation plan for measuring the impact of the Network’s training and technical assistance provided to the 21st CCLC grantees.
 The report “Recommendations for Program- and Site-Level Data Collection” outlined the need for more standardization in the local evaluations, a consistent observable measure of program quality, and a way of measuring youth outcomes related to college and career readiness.